sarcophagus-org/sarcophagus-v2-specs/transfer-sarcophagus-rights-and-responsibilities.md

   New Archaeologist->>New Archaeologist: Encrypt shard with public key

-  loop P2P Networking
-    New Archaeologist->>Arweave Archaeologist: Gossip to find Arweave Archaeologists
+  loop Original Archaeologist Signature
+    New Archaeologist->>Original Archaeologist: Send encrypted shard

-    Arweave Archaeologist->>New Archaeologist: Respond with liveliness and profile information end
+    Original Archaeologist->>New Archaeologist: Respond with signature of encrypted shard end

-  New Archaeologist->>New Archaeologist: Selects an Arweave Archaeologist

-  New Archaeologist->>Smart Contracts: Signal intent-to-transfer transaction

-  Note right of New Archaeologist: Transaction includes:<br/>- payment to Arweave Archaeologist<br/>- ID of that Arweave Archaeologist

-  New Archaeologist->>Arweave Archaeologist: Inform of recent transaction

-  Arweave Archaeologist-->>Smart Contracts: Verifies transaction

-  Note right of Arweave Archaeologist: Confirms that:<br/>- payment is adequate<br/>- payment is for self<br/>- payment hasn't been fulfilled yet

-  Arweave Archaeologist->>Arweave: Transaction to store data bundle

-  Arweave Archaeologist->> New Archaeologist: Return back Arweave TX ID and Signature

-  New Archaeologist->>New Archaeologist: Confirm data in Arweave TX is valid

   New Archaeologist->>Smart Contracts: Finalization transaction

-  Note right of New Archaeologist: Includes:<br/>- Arweave TX ID<br/>- Signature from New Archaeologist<br/>- Signature from Arweave Archaeologist
+  Note right of New Archaeologist: Includes:<br/>- Updated Encrypted Shard<br/>- Signature from Original Archaeologist<br/>

-  Smart Contracts->>Smart Contracts: Verify and Transfer
+  Smart Contracts->>Smart Contracts: Verify and Transfer (update encrypted shard and archaeologist)

-  Note right of Smart Contracts: - Pay Arweave Archaeologist their fees<br/>- Transfer NFT to New Archaeologist
+  Note right of Smart Contracts: - Transfer NFT to New Archaeologist
 ```